Newspaper Sections

 by Cristian Cruz

-One of Madison’s signature events will take place on January 14th at Monona Terrace.
+One of Madison’s signature events will take place on January 13th at The Wisconsin Masonic Center.

 For students at Simpson Street Free Press, this annual event is a tradition.
 We attend every year, and we look forward to it.
 The “I have a Dream” Ball is widely known as a truly fun event.
 There is good food, lots of interesting people, and a real sense of community and purpose.
 We think that’s because the people who attend know they are contributing to a great cause.
 [Read More]